-Investment funds and trusts come with management fees (in addition to your account charges).
+Every investment fund and trust comes with management fees - in addition to your account charges.
+These are usually represented as an Ongoing Charges Figure (OCF).
 You can find these in each fund’s Key Information Document (KID).

 These fees typically range from 0.25% to 1.8% and are usually taken from the value of your investments – not paid up-front.

-You can invest any remaining funds in a Trading Account, but you may have to pay tax when you buy or sell the shares.
+If you want to invest more than £20,000 in a tax year, you can also open a Trading Account - but you may have to pay tax when you buy or sell the shares.